BernardTsai/book/Model-Architectures.md

 solution element for a specific version of a component type.
 A cluster has a certain size and should be in a certain state of the lifecycle.
-Due to its dependencies to other solution elements it will also have to describe this information it its relationships attribute.
+Due to its dependencies to other solution elements it will also have to describe this information in its relationships attribute.

 | Attribute     | Type                              | Description                         |
 |---------------|-----------------------------------|-------------------------------------|